Datamuseum-DK/Q1-Emulator/docs/source/background/q1lite.rst

 Q1-Lite
 =======

-To work with the Q1 it is important to understand that the system has no operating system as we know it today.
+To work with the Q1 it is important to understand that the Q1 operating system has no built-in commands.
+As far as I can tell, not a single one.

+All there is is keyboard input with some line editing support such as backspace, tab and delete.

-Instead the user types in a command which is interpreted as the name of a program located on the disk.
+The user types in a command, which is interpreted as the name of a program located on one of the disks.
 This program is then loaded and executed.
-Ekstra arguments after the filename are arguments to the program.
+Extra text after the filename is (sometimes) interpreted as arguments to the program.

 Programs can fail and decide to halt.
 Typically when this happens, user interaction is required.
 The normal approach is to press the 'GO' key.
+Some programs can be halted by pressing the 'STOP' key.

-If the system is completely frozen there is a 'RESET' button to restart the system.
+There is a also a 'RESET' button to restart the system if the program is running in an infinite loop.

 Here are some examples of commands that are known to work